Shahid Javed Burki

-Shahid Javed Burki (born 14 September 1938) is a Pakistani-American professional economist who has served as Vice President of the World Bank and as de facto Finance Minister of Pakistan on a caretaker basis.
+Shahid Javed Burki (born 14 September 1938) is a Pakistani-American professional economist who has served as Vice President of the World Bank and as the de-facto Finance Minister of Pakistan on a caretaker basis.
 He has written extensively on economic development and on the political history of Pakistan.

 Early life and education

 Burki was born on 14 September 1938, in Simla in the Punjab Province of British India (now in Himachal Pradesh, India) into a Punjabi-Pathan family of the Burki tribe.
 Burki's family migrated to Pakistan at the time of the Partition of India in September 1947.
 They settled in Rawalpindi, where his father worked as an official in the Pakistan army headquarters.
 Burki is a cousin of the cricketer Javed Burki.

 Burki was educated at Presentation Convent High School, Rawalpindi and St Mary's College, Rawalpindi.
 Upon graduation he moved to Lahore to study double majors in Physics and Mathematics at Government College University, Lahore.
 He received his MSc in Physics from the Punjab University in 1959.
 The following year he was chosen as a Rhodes Scholar from Pakistan and went to Christ Church, Oxford to study economics.
 He received his MA from Oxford in 1963 and then went to Harvard University as a Mason Fellow for graduate studies in Economics and Public Administration.
 He holds dual Pakistani and US nationality.